csihda/markdown2json-converter-py/README.md

 # markdown2json-converter-py

-An almost identical markdown table to json and description list converter script as found in https://github.com/csihda/markdown2json-converter.
+A simple python script to convert markdown table files to json schema and description list (.tpl).
+Almost a direct translation a JavaScript script as found in https://github.com/csihda/markdown2json-converter.

 ## Usage